jwhite1987/UFO-Sightings/README.md

-# JavaScript and DOM
+# UFO Sightings

 ## Project Description

+- Using the UFO dataset provided, which contains a JavaScript array of eye-witness reports of 'UFO Sightings.'
-- Write code that will create a table dynamically based upon a [dataset (data.js)].
+- Write code that will create a table dynamically based upon the dataset.
+The table will include Date/Time, City, State, Country, Shape and Comment..
-- Build a website that allows users to filter the table data for specific values using pure JavaScript, HTML, and CSS, and D3.js on the web page.
+- Build a website that allows users to filter the table data for Date/Time using JavaScript, HTML, and CSS, and D3.js on the web page.

 ## Languages & Technology Used